simple2d/simple2d/README.md

 S2D_Show(window);
 ```

-Anytime before or during the window is being shown, these attributes can be set:
+Any time before or during the window is being shown, these attributes can be set:

 ```c
 // Cap the frame rate, 60 frames per second by default